-WARNING: Operating, servicing and maintaining an off-road you to chemicals including engine vehicle can expose exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
-To minimize exposure, avoid breathing exhaust, do not idle the engine except vehicle as necessary, service your in a well-ventilated gloves or wash your hands trequently area and wear servicing your vehicle.
+WARNING: Operating, servicing and maintaining an off-road vehicle can expose you to chemicals including engine exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
+To minimize exposure, avoid breathing exhaust, do not idle the engine except as necessary, service your vehicle in a well-ventilated area and wear gloves or wash your hands frequently when servicing your vehicle.
 For more information go to www.p65warnings.ca.gov/products/passenger-vehicle.